 The most common paper types used for the inner pages are offered as standard.
+These are 115 grams G-print (off-white), 100 grams Everprint (100% recycled), 90 grams Biotop (yellowish) and 90 grams HVO (bright white).
 These types are directly available.
-Some paper samples are included at the back of the Guidebook.
-The same image has been printed on all the samples, allowing you to see how the paper affects the readability, colour, etc. The choice of the paper is mainly a matter of personal taste.
-The standard paper types all have the same price.
+Some paper samples are included at the back of our free guidebook.
+On all the paper samples we printed the same image, allowing you to see how the paper affects the readability, color, etc. The choice of the paper is mainly a matter of personal taste.

 In addition to our standard product range we can provide any and all paper types available at the paper wholesaler.
-Contact one of our offices for an appointment to see the samples.
+Contact one of our offices for an appointment to see the samples or request our free informationbooklet.

-We basically distinguish two types of paper, uncoated paper, such as 90 grams woodfree offset paper and 90 grams Bio Top paper and coated paper such as 100 grams G-print paper.
-Coated paper makes colour images stand out a bit more.
-Uncoated paper is easier to read, because it reflects less light.
-Most theses are printed on 100 grams G-print paper.
+We basically distinguish two types of paper, uncoated paper, such as 90 grams HVO and 90 grams Biotop paper and coated paper such as 115 grams G-print paper.
+Coated paper transfers color images more vigorously because the ink remains on it instead of drawing into the paper.
+So effectively more ink is left, making the colors a bit brighter.
+This is one of the reasons why most theses are printed on 115 grams G-print.